uc-cdis/data-portal/docs/admin_applied_prefilters.md

 # Admin-applied Prefilters

 Commons administrators have the option to add hidden filters that are unalterable by users to each Data Explorer tab.
 These admin-applied prefilters are applied before any user-applied filters.
 Use this functionality to hide particular commons data from users, like extraneous administrative data.
-Note that this filter only applies to the Data Explorer UI -- any hidden data may still be accessible from the Query page and the Guppy API.
+Note that this filter is applied to the Data Explorer UI -- any hidden data may still be accessible to users from the Query page and the Guppy API.

 ## Configuration